geeogi/async-python-lambda-template/README.md

 #### Why use asynchronous Python?

 Async Python code can speed up the execution time of a script by performing I/O concurrently.
-While a synchronous Python script will perform network requests one by one, an asynchronous Python script is able to handle multiple network requests at a time which can have a significant benefit when a large number of requests are made.
+While a synchronous Python script will perform network requests one by one, an asynchronous Python script is able to handle multiple network requests at a time which can have a significant benefit when many requests are made.

 A similar effect can be achieved with synchronous code using multithreading but the concurrent pattern with asyncio is often easier to understand and reason about, thanks to the explicit async/await syntax.

-If your script does not perform significant I/O then there won't be any benefit from using asynchronous code.
+If your script does not perform significant I/O then there likely won't be any benefit from using asynchronous code.

 #### Why use AWS lambda?